Welcome from Headteacher

-People often ask me why I chose to work at Manor High School and serve the community of Oadby, Leicester and Leicestershire.
-The truth is that when I visited in 2012, prior to application, I gained a sense of the school and its “feel”.
-I could see that the school was not too big at around 900 and that the staff and students knew each other well and enjoyed working and learning together.
-I could see that there was plenty to work with and build upon.
+I am proud to lead Manor High School and serve its community of Oadby, Leicester and Leicestershire.
+In 2012, prior to application, I gained a sense of the school and its “feel”.
+I could see that the school was not too big with around 900 and that the staff and students knew each other well and enjoyed working and learning together.
+It was clear that there was plenty to work with and build upon.
+The potential was without limits.

 The children are polite, cheerful and friendly.
 They enjoy learning and this is reflected in attendance levels that are far in excess of national figures.
 They feel safe and confident at school and so they are able to focus upon their learning.
 This is borne out by responses to our regular student voice surveys.
 We have many visitors to the school and they always comment upon the warm atmosphere, the strong sense of identity and the confidence and friendliness of the students.

-New students settle quickly because of a number of factors.
-The school is not too large at around 900 and it is made smaller and more personal through the vertical division into four Houses: Clarendon, Watermead, Bradgate and Knighton.
+New students settle quickly because of our vertical tutoring, inclusive culture and the support between pupils across the different year groups.
+Manor High is not too large and it is made smaller and more personal through the vertical division into four Houses: Bradgate, Clarendon, Knighton and Watermead.
 Within each House, children are integrated quickly into tutor groups in which older students develop leadership skills as they support the learning and confidence levels of younger ones.
 This has been praised highly by parents and students alike.
-Staff were quick to notice how quickly students settle in to their learning through supportive integration.
+It takes less time to settle in at Manor High than at other schools.

-The greatest strength of the school is its excellent students.
-This is shown in many ways such as concerts, sporting endeavours and artistic performances.
+The greatest strength of the school is its students.
+This is shown in concerts, sporting endeavours and artistic performances as well as many other areas.
 Students enjoy their learning, value the school and they are proud to be a part of it.
 They appreciate the help and guidance they receive from the excellent teaching and support staff.
 Students are able to contribute to school leadership through our enlightened Vertical Tutoring system and through the House Councils.

 I often conduct tours of the school for prospective parents and we are always keen to reduce the stress for parents eager to secure a place at Manor High for their children as quickly as possible through lots of help and support.
 We welcome visits to the school throughout the year and throughout the school day.
 Visitors always comment upon the “feel” of the school and express surprise that the school is larger than they realised but relief that the number of students is not too great.
 I can assure you that we have no plans to expand our numbers.
 I applaud the desire to see a busy and thriving school in action during a normal day when all of the students are in school and hard at work in the many different aspects of their learning.